 - Possible side effects of the pill: nausea, headache, and irregular bleeding

-- Possible side effects of a copper IUD: irregular bleeding and painful periods
+- Possible side effects of an IUD: irregular bleeding and cramping

 When to Go to the Emergency Room

 Go straight to the emergency room if you have any of the following symptoms:

 - irregular bleeding that will not go away